DaleLambo/CustomerApplication.Api/README.md

 # CustomerApplication.Api
 Example ASP.NET CORE 2.1 WebAPI project that can be used for making web requests and from the front end.
-This project contains Unit tests, Restful API and Web Application.
-The solution should be setup to run
-(Multiple Startup Projects) both the WebApi and UI when building.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 CustomerApplication.API Notes: